Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran-Astrodynamics-Toolkit](https://github.com/jacobwilliams/Fortran-Astrodynamics-Toolkit): aims to be a comprehensive library, written in modern Fortran (Fortran 2003/2008), of all the standard orbital mechanics algorithms, by Jacob Williams

+[libTheSky](https://github.com/MarcvdSluys/libTheSky): computes the positions and other properties of celestial bodies (Moon, planets, comets, asteroids, stars), events (e.g. lunar phases) and coordinate transformations, by Marc van der Sluys and AstroFloyd.
+It forms the core of the software that is used to create the Dutch popular-astronomy website http://hemel.waarnemen.com.

 [spacepy](https://github.com/spacepy/spacepy): Space Science library for Python, calling Fortran code - contains superposed epoch classes, drift shell tracing, access to magnetic field models, streamline tracing, bootstrap confidence limits, time and coordinate conversions, etc.

 [starlink](https://github.com/Starlink/starlink): astronomical data processing